ChrisCrossCrash/insta_art_frontend/README.md

 # InstaArt Front End

-A React front end for the [InstaArt API](https://github.com/ChrisCrossCrash/chriskumm.com_django).
+A React front end for the [InstaArt API](https://www.chriskumm.com/api/art).

+## To Do:

+- Favicons
+- Footer
+- Pagination